 Ashtanga self-practice is like a private class in a group environment where the teacher works with you one-on-one.
 The class is not “led” in the way that we are generally used to with yoga classes, rather students work at their own pace and rhythm, working through a set sequence of postures that they learn through regular practice.

 Self-practice classes are an utterly unique way to learn yoga.
-Once you get over the initial hesitation it is so liberating to have this system that you can use anytime and anywhere you want!
+Once you get over the initial hesitation it is so liberating to have this system that you can use anytime and anywhere you want.

 It really is quite a magical way to learn.
 Sure, it takes time at the beginning to get to grips with the sequence and I certainly remember doing A LOT of sun salutations at the start.
 But once you get a chunk of postures memorised the beauty of the flow comes alive.
 That and the shared energy of practicing with other people who are working through the sequence at their own pace.
 It also means that beginners and long-time practitioners can be practicing side by side and students can come at any time during the session, as their length of practice will vary depending on their experience.
-All of this means it can be a really empowering way to practice.
+All of this means it can be a really tailored and empowering way to practice.

 The student being in charge of their own practice is what’s important to us at Yoga Reading.